elmaratlason/week2/jenkins.md

   my home address for ssh and 8080

-* After ec2 instance is up'n running this script is called:
+* After ec2 instance is up'n running bootstrap script is called:

   [Bootstrap](bootstrap-jenkins.sh)

-This script connects to the new instance and runs another script.
+  Bootstrap connects to the new instance and runs another script.

   [EC2 Bootstrap](ec2-bootstrap-jenkins.sh)

   This script installs:
 * Jenkins
 * java 1.8
 * docker